top of page

 Being considerate of others means being respectful of others.

-People often break this rule and listen to loud music broadcast from electronic speakers they carry with them.
-One of our friends my wife and I sometimes walk with is very bothered by such behavior.
+People often break this rule and listen to loud music broadcast by electronic speakers they carry with them.
+One of our friends, whom my wife and I sometimes walk with, is very bothered by such behavior.
 She tells most of the rule-breakers, "Excuse me, there are signs that say loudspeakers are not allowed on this walk."
-Most of the time people respect her wishes (and the park's rule) and turn off their music.
+Most of the time, people respect her wishes (and the park's rule) and turn off their music.

 But then there was this one lady.